lukaswittmann/lukaswittmann/README.md

 <div align=center, font-family: monospace>
-👋 Hello there! <br>
+👋 Hi, I'm Lukas! <br>
-I'm Lukas, a passionate theoretical scientist who finds joy in developing theories and algorithms that try to capture the complex physical nature of chemistry.
-I also often come up with silly ways to parallelize unnecessary steps and scripts.
+I'm a passionate theoretical scientist pursuing my PhD, developing theories and algorithms to capture the complex physical nature of chemistry.

+Currently, my research focuses on solvation, in particular the development of implicit solvation models from first principles.

+I actively contribute to ORCA and various open-source projects, developing in Fortran, C++, and sometimes Python, with an emphasis on quantum chemistry methods and statistical mechanics-based approaches.
 </div>
 <p style="padding-top: 10px;"></p>
 <div align=center>